Annual Parish and Parish Meetings

 The Open Spaces Committee meets about every six weeks to deal with all matters pertaining to these areas.
 It also holds regular meetings with the Common Users Group and with the allotment tenants.

-All the practical work involved is carried out by the Council’s three Rangers, who are responsible for the care of the grassland, ponds and woodland on the Common, keeping Grove Wood in good condition, regular mowing of the allotment perimeters and the maintenance and gravedigging of the Lawn Cemetery.
-The Ranger also does a considerable amount of public relations work and attends all meetings of the Open Spaces Committee.
+All the practical work involved is carried out by the Council’s four Rangers, who are responsible for the care of the grassland, ponds and woodland on the Common, keeping Grovewood in good condition, regular mowing of the allotment perimeters and the maintenance and gravedigging of the Lawn Cemetery.
+The Conservation Ranger also does a considerable amount of public relations work and attends all meetings of the Open Spaces Committee.

 It is the task of the Open Spaces Committee to conserve and enhance this important natural environment while taking into account the recreational needs of local people.
 This can sometimes require a quite delicate balancing act.

-Most recently, the Committee has begun the first moves in a plan to restore grazing with cattle to part of the Common for the winter months to help improve the condition of the grassland.
-Research and consultation are at present ongoing on this project and progress will be reported on this website.
+The Committee has restored grazing with cattle to part of the Common for the winter months to help improve the condition of the grassland.

 The Parish Council’s Planning Committee’s aims are to represent your views within the limits of planning law; to be consistent; and to be fair.
 Our objectives being to try whenever possible, to include affordable housing and ensure that this can grow but that each development maintains the ‘village’ atmosphere, in particular within the conservation areas.